karlbenedict/OILS515/goalsAndObjectives/goalsAndObjectives.md

 When creating FGDC metadata your can use an [online validation tool](https://mrdata.usgs.gov/validation/) as a complement to local validation with your XML tool of choice.

+ArcGIS Pro provides tools for creating geospatial metadata in a variety of standards.
+Information about ArcGIS support is available [here](https://pro.arcgis.com/en/pro-app/help/metadata/view-and-edit-metadata.htm).

+Quantum GIS also has an experimental plugin called [metatools](http://plugins.qgis.org/plugins/metatools/) that supports the import, viewing and editing of FGDC and ISO metadata.
+As an experimental plugin your mileage may vary.

+The *Gulf of Mexico Research Initiative* has developed an online [web-based ISO 19115-2 editor](https://data.gulfresearchinitiative.org/metadata-editor/) that can be used to create a basic metadata record that you might want to further augment with more detailed information.

 ## Assignment ##

 Nothing this week.